dy015/k8s-lab/setup/README.md

 - Firewall is DISABLED automatically (lab environment)
 - SELinux is set to PERMISSIVE mode automatically
 - Interface MUST have an IP address configured
+- nginx-ingress is configured to use hostNetwork (listens on port 80/443 directly)

 **What it does:**
 1. Validates system requirements (4GB RAM, 20GB disk, 2 CPU cores)